aabston/aabston.github.io/_posts/2026-06-18-rabin-keygen.md

 $$s = X^y \bmod p = (g^x)^y \bmod p = g^{xy} \bmod p = Y^x \bmod p = s'$$

-> I deliberately omit strict security requirements — "safe" prime $p$, CSPRNG, etc. — because in red teaming we want a compact, hidden implementation with adequate security, not a FIPS-certified one.
+> I deliberately omit strict security requirements — "strong" prime, when $\frac{p-1}{2}$ is prime as well, CSPRNG, etc. — because in red teaming we want a compact, hidden implementation with adequate security, not a FIPS-certified one.

 As you can see, the implant needs at minimum a random number generator and big-integer modular exponentiation — which in turn requires big-integer addition, subtraction, multiplication, and modulo reduction.
 RSA has essentially the same footprint.
 Optimizations like Karatsuba multiplication or Montgomery reduction can help, but they increase code size further (trust me, I tried).